Superconvergence of Online Optimization for Model Predictive Control

 Next, we consider the first $T-1$ horizons.
-The following theorem suggests that subproblems can inherit uniform SOSC from the full problem provided $\mu$ is uniformly large enough. \begin{theorem}[SOSC for subproblems] Suppose Assumptions \ref{ass:M:SOSC}, \ref{ass:M:control}, and \ref{ass:M:Ubound} hold.
+The following theorem suggests that subproblems can inherit uniform positive definiteness of the reduced Hessian from the full problem provided $\mu$ is uniformly large enough. \begin{theorem}[SOSC for subproblems] Suppose Assumptions \ref{ass:M:SOSC}, \ref{ass:M:control}, and \ref{ass:M:Ubound} hold.
 For any $i\in[1, T-1]$, if $(\tbz_i^0, \tblambda_i^0) \in \N_\epsilon(\tbz_i^\star, \tblambda_i^\star)$, then, by setting